THE SHORT STORY

-Following graduation from McGill University in Montreal, Canada with a B.A. in Art History, Peter returned to New York City to pursue his musical dream.
+Following graduation from McGill University in Montreal, Canada with a B.A. in Art History, Peter returned to New York City.
 Early exposure to the recording process enabled him to participate in production demos and commercial jingles for clients such as Amnesty International, Aramis, Bausch & Lomb, Book-of-the-Month Club and Burger King.
-During this time and well into the new century, Peter appeared at many of New York City’s cabaret venues, including Eighty Eight’s and Don’t Tell Mama.
+Peter appeared at many of New York City’s top cabaret venues, including Eighty Eight’s and Don’t Tell Mama.
 He was the opening act for Tony Award winner Melba Moore at Cabaret at the DeSisto Estate, Stockbridge, Massachusetts and performed a sold-out concert celebrating the work of composer Stephen Sondheim at the Cain Park Cabaret Series, Cleveland Heights, Ohio.

-As the millennium approached, Peter decided to pursue his interest in Design History, enrolling in the Masters program in the History of Design and Curatorial Studies, a joint venture between Parsons The New School for Design and Cooper Hewitt, Smithsonian Design Museum.
+As the millennium approached, Peter decided to pursue his interest in design history, enrolling in the Masters program in the History of Design and Curatorial Studies, a joint venture between Parsons the New School for Design and Cooper Hewitt, Smithsonian Design Museum.
 His graduate work culminated in the publication of Birth of the Cool: The Image of Jazz on Record in the 1950s.
-His M.A. thesis united his diverse academic interests in the studies of graphic design, material culture, visual language and music history.
+His thesis united his diverse academic interests in the studies of graphic design, material culture, visual language and music history.
 In addition, Peter contributed to the centennial publication Eye of The Beholder: Masterpieces from the Isabella Stewart Gardner Museum.
-For several years following completion of his M.A., Peter served as a guest lecturer in Architectural History at Parsons, with a specialization in the history of Italian Renaissance and Baroque architecture and modernist architecture of New York City.
+For several years following graduate school, Peter served as a guest lecturer in architectural history at Parsons, with a specialization in the history of Italian Renaissance and Baroque architecture and modern architecture of New York City.

 Despite his foray into the world of academia, Peter’s passion for the performing arts was ever present.
 In 2006, he had the pleasure of recording an album of standards featuring veteran musicians Lee Musiker (Tony Bennett, Barbara Cook), Chip Jackson (Billy Taylor, Elvin Jones) and Gene Bertoncini (Nancy Wilson, Lena Horne).
 The recording was both a personal and musical milestone for Peter and showcased the work of songwriters including Antônio Carlos Jobim, Jacques Brel, Stephen Sondheim and Jimmy Webb.

 It was Peter’s good fortune and great pleasure to study voice for many years with Joyce McLean of The Juilliard School.
 He previously coached with the late Paul Trueblood, musical director for Michael Feinstein and Marianne Faithfull and pianist for lyricist Alan Jay Lerner.
-In Toronto, Peter has coached with Micah Barnes and Alan Reid.
+In Toronto, Peter works with friend and voice teacher Alan Reid.

-Street of Tears, a recording produced and co-arranged by Peter - featuring Mark Kieswetter, Reg Schwager, Ross MacIntyre, Daniel Barnes and Alan Hetherington - was released in late 2014 with a performance at Toronto's Jazz Bistro.
-Composers and lyricists represented on Street of Tears include: Stephen Sondheim, Leonard Cohen, Jimmy Webb, Blossom Dearie, Richard Rodgers, Lorenz Hart, Jerome Kern, Oscar Hammerstein II, Johnny Mandel, Michel Legrand and Alan & Marilyn Bergman.
+Since relocating to Canada in 2012, Peter has appeared at venues throughout Toronto and as part of both the TD Toronto Jazz Festival and Oakville's West End Jazz Series.
+Street of Tears, a recording produced and co-arranged by Peter - featuring Mark Kieswetter, Reg Schwager, Ross MacIntyre, Daniel Barnes and Alan Hetherington - was released in November 2014 with a performance at Toronto's Jazz Bistro.

-Having relocated to Canada from New York City in 2012, Peter resides in Toronto and the Berkshire hills of western Massachusetts.
-He is a member of Screen Actors Guild/American Federation of Television & Radio Artists (SAG-AFTRA).
+Peter resides in Toronto and Massachusetts.
+He is a member of the Screen Actors Guild - American Federation of Television & Radio Artists (SAG-AFTRA).